Skip to content

 Why was he so mortified?

 'I am not sure, of course, but I suspect he felt that his life had failed; that he had failed.
 It perhaps bothered him that he would decline in status and would henceforth be 'a divorced man'.
 He perceived that as a disgrace.
-And the fact that the children would mainly continue to live with me naturally grieved him too.
+And the fact that the children would mainly continue to live with me obviously grieved him too.
 If you got Joost against you and he started considering you an enemy, you really had a problem.
 That happened to several of his friends and colleagues, now it was happening to me.
 He literally said that to me as well.'

 His anger grew into hatred, slander and stalking.